thanggnguyenn/Data-Engineering/02-Kestra/README.md

 Building an ETL pipeline to ingest the Yellow Taxi data from the [NYC Taxi and Limousine Commission - TLC](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and load it into a Postgres database.
 Starting with data extraction from CSV files, and load them into a local Postgres database running in a Docker container.

-I'm going to use the data from this [link](https://github.com/DataTalksClub/nyc-tlc-data/releases) for the workflow.
+I used the data from this [link](https://github.com/DataTalksClub/nyc-tlc-data/releases) for the workflow.

 **2. Execution Process**